reneemarama/career_village/README.md

 ## Baseline Accuracy

-Since most of the questions are answered the classes are highly unbalanced with 98% Baseline Accuracy Score
+Since most of the questions are answered, the classes are highly unbalanced with a 98% Baseline Accuracy Score.

+<span style="color:red">what does un-balanced mean? which data did you model for the Baseline Accuracy Score?</span>

 ### Unsampled Data
+<span style="color:red">plots? why do Logistic Regression first, and on what data?</span>

-For the first model, I grid-searched over Logistic Regression and began a K-Nearest Neighbors but after about 8 hrs I terminated the kernel - especially because Logistic Regression was providing 99% test accuracy (baseline of 98%).
+For the first model, I grid-searched over Logistic Regression and began a K-Nearest Neighbors but after 8 hrs I terminated the K-Nearest Neighbors kernel in favor of Logistic Regression, which already provided 99% test accuracy (baseline of 98%).

 ### Sampled Data
 To better understand the impact of how the question was asked, I built a model to see how well I could predict if the question was answered.
 In this notebook, I grid-search over two sampled dataframes with several models.